bandirevanth/Adventure/README.md

 # Adventure_v2
-A Adventure game.
+A basic Adventure game.
 Made using Python.
 [Credit: Tech With Tim]